Center Home Science Policy Photos University of Colorado spacer

 Final Exam/Individual Research Paper

 This individual research paper is designed for you to draw critically and creatively from the class readings and discussions.
 This paper must be 2500-3000 words (not including references), and should center on your unique analytical perspective on a particular theme, connection(s) or contradiction(s) across themes discussed in this course.
-At least ten in-text/end-of-text citations must be included in the individual research paper (only three of these may be web-based).

-This assignment aims to deepen your understanding and critical analysis on a specific issue deemed to be of particular interest to you.
-Treat this as another opportunity to further pursue areas, themes and issues of interest that you find exciting and worthwhile through your co-facilitation week and/or team project.
-I encourage you to be very specific with your paper topic.
-I welcome case studies, issues and themes that were not covered in class lectures, discussions and readings but intersect with course themes.
-Please feel free to discuss possible topics with me before you submit your individual research paper proposal (worth 10 points) on November 3.
-The proposals must consist of a 300-400 word abstract, a tentative outline, and a bibliography of relevant readings.
-Final exam/individual papers are due (hard copies!) at the scheduled time of the final exam on Monday, December 14 (730 PM).
+Please feel free to discuss possible topics with me before you submit your individual research paper proposal (worth 10 points) on Tuesday, October 18.
+The proposals must consist of a 300-400 word abstract, a tentative outline, and an annotated bibliography of relevant readings.
+Final exam/individual papers are due (hard copies!) at the scheduled time of the final exam, Wednesday, December 14, 4:30PM – 7:00 PM.